 So it’s your first time travelling to South Africa, you want to see a bit of the country, but you aren’t quite sure how to get around… What do you do?
 WHAT DO YOU DO?!

-That was my predicament as I planned a 3 week backpacking trip across the country.
+That was my predicament as I planned a 3-week backpacking trip across South Africa.

 Travelling by coach seemed like a bit of a hassle (I’d be dropped off at a bus terminal and then still have to take a taxi to get to my hostel), renting a car sounded like a manageable option so long as I remembered to drive on the left, and then there was Baz Bus which calls itself “South Africa’s Convenient Hop-On Hop-Off Door-to-Door Backpacker Bus Service”.
 Quite the mouthful, but it fit the bill!